perama-v/perama-v.github.io/docs/cairo/amm_demo.md

 ```

 The purpose of the Cairo program is to execute a legal set of trades, moving
 tokens between accounts.
-Thus, it is passed the curent account state, the current
+Thus, it is passed the current account state, the current
 AMM balances and some trades.
 Execute the trades:

 First compile: